guardian/mobile-apps-article-templates/README.md

 * Run `npm link`
 * Within the root of `ios-live` or `android-news-app` run `npm link @guardian/mobile-apps-article-templates`

-Next time you build the app it will use the currently checkout-out branch of `mobile-apps-article-templates`
+Next time you build the app it will use the currently checked-out branch of `mobile-apps-article-templates`

 ## Yarn scripts
 Yarn will provide the following services: